strongloop/strongloop.com2/_posts/2018-07-16-fundamental-validations-for-http-requests.md

 ]
 ```

-Please check the [section "Localizing Errors"](https://loopback.io/doc/en/lb4/Parsing-requests.html#localizing-errors) on page "Parsing Requests" to have a comprehensive understanding of each field in the `error.details` entry.
+Please check the [Localizing Errors section](https://loopback.io/doc/en/lb4/Parsing-requests.html#localizing-errors) on the Parsing Requests page to have a comprehensive understanding of each field in the `error.details` entry.

 ## Define endpoint With Operation Specification